adel-hesham/Basic-PC-Controller/README.md

 This script is triggered remotely by the command `seen emails`.

 ---
+### 🧾 3.
+Send terminal commands and receive their live output.

+-  send a terminal command ad you will receive the output

-### 🌐 3.
+### 🌐 4.
 Web Search

 - `search web:<query>`: Opens the browser and searches Google for the specified query.

 ---

-### ⚙️ 4.
+### ⚙️ 5.
 Application Launchers

 - `open whatsapp`: Opens the installed WhatsApp desktop app.
 - `open tilix`: Launches the Tilix terminal.
-- `open edge`: Opens Microsoft Edge browser.
+- `open browser`: Opens the default browser.
 - `open code`: Launches Visual Studio Code.
+- `open terminal` : Opens gnome-terminal.
+## Open websites like:
+- `open youtube`
+- `open github`
+- `open linkedin`
+- `open facebook`

 ---

-### 🔋 5.
+### 🔋 6.
 Battery Info

 - `battery info`: Returns basic battery status information using Linux system files or `upower`.

 ---

-### ❌ 6.
+### ❌ 7.
 Close Server

-- `close`: Disconnects the client and optionally terminates the server loop.
+- `close`: Disconnects the client and optionally terminates the server loop and safely closes the used resources like the socket..

 ---

+### 🛡 8 Signal Handling
+The project includes a signal handler module to handle safe exits and safely free the resources (RAII) on system signals:

+SIGINT (Ctrl+C)

+SIGTERM (kill command)

 ## ⚠️ Limitations & Issues

 This is an early version with some known limitations:

-- ❌ **Single Client Only**: The server can only handle one client at a time.
 - 🔓 **No Security**: There is no encryption, authentication, or authorization mechanism.
 - 🔑 **Manual Sudo Password**: For shutdown commands, the user must manually enter their sudo password on the host PC.
-- 🔁 **Too Many Else-Ifs**: The code uses many `else if` statements for command dispatch, which is not scalable or maintainable for larger systems.

 ---